 Abnormally low Electricity Price

-In the event of any abnormally low Electricity Price set forth in the Financial Bid, the Tender Committee shall be required to ask the Tenderer to justify it, for example, by demonstrating its access to more advanced technology and equipment for production of electricity from the Facility or at more favorable purchasing conditions that would allow bidding with such a low Electricity Price.
+In the event of any abnormally low Electricity Price set forth in the Financial Bid, the Tender Committee shall be required to ask the Investor to justify it, for example, by demonstrating its access to more advanced technology and equipment for production of electricity from the Facility or at more favorable purchasing conditions that would allow bidding with such a low Electricity Price.
 The Tender Committee shall consider as an abnormally low priced Financial Bid any Financial Bid with an Electricity Price at a significantly lower price compared to all other Financial Bids, associated with a substantially responsive Proposal, or where the Tender Committee has detected errors in the Proposal that could have resulted in a too low Electricity Price.

 Tender Committee’s Right to Reject any or All Proposals

-The Tender Committee reserves the right to accept or reject any Proposal, and to annul the Tender process and reject all Proposals at any time prior to eligibility status award, without thereby incurring any liability to Tenderers.
-In case of annulment, all Proposals submitted and specifically, Bid Security shall be promptly returned to the Tenderers.
+The Tender Committee reserves the right to accept or reject any Proposal, and to annul the Tender process and reject all Proposals at any time prior to eligibility status award, without thereby incurring any liability to Investors.
+In case of annulment, all Proposals submitted and specifically, Bid Security shall be promptly returned to the Investors.

 Within five working days of the finalisation of the minutes of the opening of applications and the examination of the admissibility of investors in line with Section 47.2, the Tender Committee shall notify each rejected investor, stating the reasons for rejection.
 Within 10 working days of the Tender Committee sending the notification, the investor may appeal the rejection decision.
 The appeal must state and justify the reasons why the rejection was not in accordance with the Government Decision XXXX/2024 and the tender documentation.
 After receiving the appeal, the Tender Committee shall, within five working days, examine and decide on the arguments presented by the investor.
 If the grounds for appeal are accepted, the Secretary of the Tender Committee shall update and reissue the minutes on the examination of applications and the admissibility of investors.